p-argento/uni/DM/_DM Notes.md

 # Cluster validation
 How do we find good correlation?
 Use the law of large numbers, drawing the gaussian for random points and look for correlations far from the mean.

+---

+# Clustering lab
+It is mandatory to normalize data for clustering, since it is based on distances.
+It might be numbers expressed in different scales, and then the computation of the distance would be biased.
+Normalise all the columns in the same way.
+Use MINMAX Normalisation for clustering.

+Add random_state parameter in KMeans to confront the results in a group, otherwise we get different results.